Need a Sleep Solution in Perimenopause?

 A DUTCH test will show all of these situations.

-I get a lot of questions about my own personal “sleep potion.”
-It includes 240 mg of magnesium glycinate, 200 mg of l-theanine, 100 mg of 5-HTP, and two capsules of ACTS (an adaptogen blend).
-What works for me may not work for you, so consider consulting with a professional about what products to try and determine the core issue you are dealing with.
+I get many questions about my personal “sleep potion.”
+It includes 240 mg of magnesium glycinate, Cortisol Manager, melatonin, oral progesterone, and estrogen patches.
+What works for me may not work for you, so consider consulting with a professional about what products to try and determine the root cause of your insomnia.

 Dr. Anna is available for 1-1 consultation.
 Find out more at www.drannagarrett.com/lets-